 A Honey Wine Mead

-Instead of scouring the internet looking to see if there is a honey wine vs mead debate or if there is a difference, why not find out for yourself.
-Here is a recipe for a… wait for it… honey wine mead!
-With only a simple brewing kit you can taste a simple honey wine mead recipe and compare it with mead, note any differences where you see them.
-Hidden Legend Winery has a number of choice meads that you can compare and contrast with, get in the debate yourself and let us know if you see any truth to the honey wine vs mead debate.
+Rather than searching the internet trying to find out whether there is a mead vs honey wine discussion or if there is an actual difference, why don’t you find it out yourself?
+You can check out this recipe for a honey wine mead!
+You just need a simple brewing kit, and you can enjoy this honey wine mead recipe and even differentiate it from mead, note any similarities if there are.
+Hidden Legend Winery offers a wide selection of meads that you could compare and contrast with.
+You can get in the debate yourself and inform them if you notice any truth to the mead and honey wine discussion.